Sterling K. Brown Reveals Secret Behind His Six-Pack: ‘This Is Us’ Men Give Workout Tips For Insane Abs

 — AnnMarie (@FolkToe) September 21, 2016

-“I try to shock my muscles and do different things,” Hartley revealed, before dishing his biggest tip for rock hard abs: “Stretching.”
+“I try to shock my muscles and do different things,” Hartley revealed, before dishing his biggest tip for rock hard abs, which is “stretching.”

 Of course, when it comes to fitness, it may just be all in the family from the actors who comprise the Pearson clan.
-Last fall, Sterling K. Brown, Milo Ventimiglia and Justin Hartley were all named on the Top 12 Fittest Men of New Fall TV list by Men’s Fitness magazine.
+Last fall, Sterling K. Brown, Milo Ventimiglia, and Justin Hartley were all named on the Top 12 Fittest Men of New Fall TV list by Men’s Fitness magazine.
 The trio made the cut alongside Joel McHale (The Great Indoors), Matt Lanter (Timeless), Mo McCrae (Pitch), Daniel Sunjata (Notorious), Lucas Till (MacGyver) and more.

 Sterling K. Brown may have a few more chances to show off his abs in the near future.
 In addition to his work on This Is Us, Sterling is shooting the movies Black Panther and The Predator.